rjbs/rjbs.github.io/_posts/2013-07-06-dealing-with-my-half-read-book-problem.md

 tags  : ["reading"]
 ---
-I just recently [wrote about trying to deal with my backlog of bug reports and feature requests](http://rjbs.manxome.org/rubric/entry/1996).
+I just recently [wrote about trying to deal with my backlog of bug reports and feature requests]({% post_url 2013-07-04-once-again-trying-to-keep-up-with-the-tickets %}).
 It is not, sad to say, the only backlog of stuff I've been meaning, but failing, to do.
 There's also my backlog of reading.